 Megan Bucknum is ¾ faculty with the Department of Geography, Planning and Sustainability at Rowan University in New Jersey where she currently teaches planning courses, including food systems planning.
 As a consultant, she has worked on food projects throughout the country and has held staff positions at New Venture Advisors LLC, Philly CowShare, The Food Trust, Fair Food Philadelphia and the Wallace Center at Winrock International, as well as assisting with the University of Vermont’s inaugural Food Hub Management Certificate course.
 She has been a contributing author to a the planning guide Building Successful Food Hubs, the Healthy Food in Small Stores report, and the book “Reclaiming Our Food: How the Grassroots Food Movement is Changing the Way We Eat.”
 Megan serves as a board member for the Share Food Program in Philadelphia, and is a member of the APA-FIG Leadership Committee.

-This interview was conducted via email in March 2017 by Megan Bucknum, member of the APA-FIG Leadership Committee.
+This interview was conducted via email in March 2017 by Laine Cidlowski, member of the APA-FIG Leadership Committee.

 In the work that you perform, where does addressing food systems issues fit in?
 How has this changed over time?
-Everywhere!
-This position was just created in 2015, so before I was hired, no one was looking at food issues systems wide.
+Addressing the food system has always been the core of the jobs that I have held.

 Faces of Food Systems Planning is a series of interviews with practicing planners from across North America who are engaging in food systems planning and policy work.
 This series is part of APA-FIG’s efforts to highlight food systems planning as an important planning topic.
 The APA will be featuring 8 food system planners at the National Planning Conference this May 2017 in a special “Faces of Food Systems Planning Session”.
 Click here for more information.